 Our Faculty/Office would like to register a business name/trade mark/design.
 Who should I contact?

 We have used external lawyers to prepare documents.
-The documents now need to be signed.
-Do we send them to the legal office for signing?
+Who do we send the documents to for signing?

 I am using a standard University template and I am not making any changes to it other than inserting blanks where required.
-The document is ready for signing.
 Do I send it to Legal Services for signing?

 No. Refer the change to Legal Services before making changes.

 How do I affix the University seal to a document.
 What do I need to do?

 The seal of the University may only be affixed to a document following a resolution of the Council.